 There are lots of reasons that a person might become addicted to drugs or alcohol (click the weblink for more details).
 We’ve talked about it before here (1) and it is a topic that has been discussed at length all over the web.
 There are already enough words out there about all of the psychological reasons to avoid addictive substances.
 Today we’re going to focus on what happens to your body and your brain when you abuse drugs and booze.
 If you have a problem with addiction click here now to find a rehab center to help you.

 There is little doubt that addiction hits the brain hard.
 This is true both psychologically as well as physically (2).
 We’ve all seen those “this is your brain on drugs” commercials.

 Drugs interfere with the way our brains neurons and synapses usually fire.
 The brain thinks that it has produced those hormones so continued use actually causes the brain to stop producing them naturally which is why, in the case of some drugs, you do literally need to keep using so that your brain will feel healthy (3).

-Everybody knows that smoking cigarettes and marijuana can increase a person’s chances of developing lung cancer and other pulmonary disorders.
+Everybody knows that smoking cigarettes, cbd oil and marijuana can increase a person’s chances of developing lung cancer and other pulmonary disorders such as COPD.
 It isn’t just the drugs that force you to inhale them, though, that can cause problems.
 Intravenous drugs (or drugs that are smashed up and “turned into” intravenous substances) can also cause problems because their particles can penetrate the blood barrier between blood vessels and lung tissue (visit the Homepage for more details).
 (4) This can cause granulomas to form which lead to a whole host of other problems like bronchitis, cancer, etc.

 The Digestive System